Wojtek242/route0/README.md

 but since we are running multiple instances on multiple virtual nodes on a single physical device, it makes it easier to inspect and compare the configurations on a protocol level.

+### End-host configuration files

+It's not entirely normal to run FRR daemons on end-hosts.
+However, they still need their IP address and default route configured and the options are to do it either from a Python script or use FRR daemons.
+Using the FRR `zebra` and `staticd` daemons makes it easier to configure the end-hosts together with the actual routers.
+However, they should not be running any daemon other than `zebra` and `staticd`.

+### A note on VTY shell

+The recommended way of connecting to daemons by FRR is to use the [VTY shell](http://docs.frrouting.org/en/latest/vtysh.html) which can connect to all the daemons simultaneously.
+Unfortunately, in our configuration where multiple instances of the same daemon run on the same machine in Mininet, it gets confused and it doesn't connect as expected.
+Therefore, you can't use the VTY shell with Route 0.

 ## Contributing